What is a Grant Budget Input Model?

 You can find hundreds of additional examples here

-Who Uses This Type of Combined financial and narrative?
+Who Uses This Type of Budget input template?

-The typical users of this type of combined financial and narrative are: Executives, department heads, board members.
+The typical users of this type of budget input template are: Grant managers, executives, budget managers, department heads.

-Other Combined financial and narratives Often Used in Conjunction with Auto-narrative Reports
+Other Reports Often Used in Conjunction with Grant Budget Models

 Where Does the Data for Analysis Originate From?